 Our legal writing program is highly-ranked and one of the first in the nation to be taught primarily by tenure and tenure-track professors.

-Thomas Jefferson School of Law offers exciting, enriching fellowship programs for students interested in Criminal Law, Intellectual Property (IP) Law and Sports Law.
+Thomas Jefferson School of Law offers exciting, enriching fellowship programs for students interested in Criminal Law, Intellectual Property (IP), Entertainment & Sports Law.

 One of the most exciting opportunities at Thomas Jefferson School of Law is the option to participate in our Study Abroad programs.
 Thomas Jefferson has recently offered summer study programs in Hangzhou, China (Summer 2019) and Nice, France (Summer 2020), as well as exchange opportunities with law schools in Europe and Canada.